hzget/hzget.github.io/programming/basic/async/async.md

 6. **Async/Await Syntax**:
    - Many languages (including Rust, Python, and JavaScript) use `async` and `await` keywords to simplify asynchronous programming, making it resemble synchronous code while maintaining non-blocking behavior.

+Under the hood
 ---

+Suppose there is only one thread to run several tasks concurrently.
+There should be a scheduler to give cpu time to each task.
+Specificaly, it can pause one task and switch to others before eventually cycling back to that first task again.

+To make that work, each task shall have **STATE**: available or unavailable.
+Each time, the schedule will pick up a task to run.
+If it is **unavailable**, skip it.
+It is **available**, run it.

 ### **How Asynchronous Programming Works**
 #### Example 1: Synchronous Code